-Don’t Give Up Your Dream of Fulltime RVing
+Don’t Give Up Your Dream of Full-time RVing ~ Work and travel

 How much money do you really need?
 This question is too personal for anyone else to answer for you.
 Each couple or individual has different expectations or needs which will affect the budget they will follow.
 Our needs may be more than yours or less, it will depend on whether you are making payments on your RV, have medical expenses, or have any other important factor that will impact your budget.
 Are you completely dependent on what you make or are you supplementing your income or pension.
 That makes a difference.